changyu2hao/maps-changyu/README.md

 Step 3: After fill out the form, Click "submit" button.
 You can easily see that all the information will be showed on the location you have chose.

 ![Screenshot (92)](https://user-images.githubusercontent.com/43207918/65003122-007f2400-d8c5-11e9-958a-d37333ca2a26.png)

+Step 4: You can also set up another activity.
+It will also show in the map.